guillermo-carrasco/BestPracticesWorkshop/README.md

 ```

 ####Comments
-Comments that contradict the code are worse than no comments. **Always make a priority
+Comments that contradict the code are worse than no comments; however,
+** you should always make it a priority to keep the comments up-to-date
-of keeping the comments up-to-date when the code changes!**
+when the code changes!**

 Comments should be complete sentences.
 If a comment is a phrase or sentence, its
 first word should be capitalized, unless it is an identifier that begins with a
-lower case letter (never alter the case of identifiers!).
+lowercase letter (never alter the case of identifiers!).

 If a comment is short, the period at the end can be omitted.
 Block comments generally
 consist of one or more paragraphs built out of complete sentences, and each sentence
 should end in a period.

-You should use two spaces after a sentence-ending period.

 Python coders from non-English speaking countries: please write your comments in
 English, unless you are 120% sure that the code will never be read by people who
 don't speak your language.

 #####Inline comments
 Use inline comments sparingly.

 An inline comment is a comment on the same line as a statement.
 Inline comments
 should be separated by at least two spaces from the statement.
 They should start
 with a `#` and a single space.

 Inline comments are unnecessary and in fact distracting if they state the obvious.
 Don't do this:

 ```python